High School for Math, Science and Engineering at City College: Student life

-HSMSE has a diverse student body - in 2013 it was estimated to be the most diverse in New York City with 130 Asians, 75 blacks, 99 Hispanics and 101 whites.
+HSMSE has a diverse student body - in 2013 it was estimated to be the most diverse in New York City with 130 Asian, 75 Black and African American, 99 Hispanic and 101 White students.
 HSMSE is a school where students of all ethnic and economic backgrounds mingle comfortably.
 The faculty is notably dedicated, many devoting personal time to mentor students, to coach teams and to support extracurricular activities.
 Support mechanisms are in place for students who struggle, through informal peer tutoring as well as through daily tutoring sessions offered by every teacher.

 Virtually all of HSMSE’s diverse, high-achieving students go on to college, many of them to highly competitive colleges.
 As part of the school's efforts to increase diversity, the Discover program expansion in 2018 offers admission to students who otherwise didn't score highly enough on the test.

 Rankings

+U.S. News & World Report featured HSMSE as the #1 high school in New York City and New York State, placing 22nd in the national US rankings in 2023.